jdh4/python-gpu/README.md

 Take a look at all of the [JAX examples](https://github.com/google/jax).
 You can run any of the examples by modifying example.py with the example you want to run.

+See our [JAX knowledgebase](https://researchcomputing.princeton.edu/support/knowledge-base/jax) page for installation directions.

 ## PyTorch and TensorFlow